-Nonfeasance isn’t a word you hear thrown about often in Human Resources circles, but you probably should be aware of it.
-The simple definition is “the omission of some act that ought to have been performed.”
+Nonfeasance isn’t a word you hear thrown about often in Human Resources circles, but you need to become aware of it.
+The simple definition of nonfeasance is “the omission of some act that ought to have been performed.”

 The difference is clear to most people, but how does this relate to human resources?
 There are two different areas you need to focus on: within the Human Resources department and within the rest of the company.